bgoonz/React2023/README.md

 > As you can see in the image below, for the results component even though we only need the posts state we are being provided with the entire context value.
 > ![Context Value](./images/2023-09-17-21-22-29.png)

+#### Advanced State Managment:

+**Types of State**

+- Local State: state that is only used in one component(and it's children... as props).
+- Global State: state that is used in multiple components.

+    - You can determine which it is by asking yourself this: _If this component was rendered twice, should a state update in one of them be reflected in the other one?_ If the answer is yes, then it's global state, otherwise it's local state.

+**State Domain(_Remote state vs UI state_)**

 </details>